 Answer: It depends on the gaps identified in your IEN Competency Assessment Form.
-Only IENs with competency gaps exclusively in one or more of the areas of ethical practice, self-regulation, professional responsibility and accountability, and service to the public will be eligible for option 2.
-Applicants with competency gaps in any other areas are not eligible for option 2.
+Only IENs with competency gaps exclusively in one or more of the areas of ethical practice, self-regulation, professional responsibility and accountability, and service to the public will be eligible for stream 1.
+Applicants with competency gaps in any other areas are not eligible for stream 1.

 Question: Will the courses help me fill any of my competency gaps?

 Answer: The competency-based courses will help IENs fill competency gaps in the areas of ethical practice, self-regulation, professional responsibility and accountability, and service to the public.